Dumb Witness: Changes in later editions

 Other print versions have even more switches between John and Edward (in Chapter 2 a few sentences apart, for example).

 In the audiobook edition read by Hugh Fraser, the boy is always called Edward, even in those two instances where the print version has the wrong name.

 Early editions are also inconsistent with regard to Bella Tanios' maiden name.
 There is an early reference to her as Bella Winter in Chapter 1; later she is referred to as Bella Biggs, daughter of Professor Biggs.

 Newer editions of the novel have all name inconsistencies removed.

 In the audio book, the title of Chapter 18 is "A Cuckoo in the Nest", changed from "A Nigger in the Woodpile" in early texts.
 In recent editions of the novel, the title of Chapter 18 is "A Wolf in the Manger".

 History

 Dumb Witness was based on a short story titled "The Incident of the Dog's Ball".
 For many years, this short story was kept along with Agatha Christie's other papers in a room at Greenway that came to be known as the so-called "fax room".
 To add dramatic effect at the time of the story's eventual publication, it was claimed that the story had been thought lost until it was located by the author's daughter in a crate of her personal effects, in 2004.
 "The Incident of the Dog's Ball" was published in Britain in September 2009 in John Curran's Agatha Christie's Secret Notebooks: Fifty Years of Mysteries in the Making.
 The short story was also published by The Strand Magazine in their tenth anniversary issue of the revived magazine in 2009.

-Quotes

-Poirot on lying as needed to learn the facts, in conversation with Hastings in Chapter 26: